skalenetwork/documentation/technology/skale-dkg.md

     -   If smart contract determines that a node sent incorrect data this node slashed.
 -   SKALE DKG creates BLS keys based on data that was generated and verified during the process above:
     -   All BLS keys should be valid - they should belong to the specific mathematical structure F<sub>r</sub> (where *r* is a  254-bit prime) and should not be equal to zero.
-    -   If DKG fails then a new group for this schain generates using random node rotation and schain creation starts from the beginning.
+    -   If DKG fails, then a new group for this schain generates using random node rotation and schain creation starts from the beginning.

 ## Functional requirements

 SKALE DKG:
 -   Shall create keys on SGX server.
     -   BLS secret key stores on SGX server.
-BLS public and common public keys are hold on a node and can be found in schain-config.json.
+BLS public and common public keys are held on a node and can be found in schain-config.json.
--   Once BLS key is created on SGX-server this value will be sent to node-owner:
+-   Once BLS key is created on an SGX server, this value will be sent to node-owner:
 <note>IMPORTANT NOTE : node-owner can see a value of BLS key only once in a lifetime</note>
--   All data sent from SGX-server to each node shall be sent via secure connection using Diffie-Hellman key exchange method.
+-   All data sent from SGX server to each node shall be sent via secure connection using Diffie-Hellman key exchange method.
--   To sign a message with BLS key you should call it by name that was specified during key creation in response to the SGX-server.
+-   To sign a message with a BLS key you should call it by name that was specified during key creation in response to the SGX server.
 -   BLS key name is extremely private information - **do not share it with anybody!**

 ## Security specification

 -   SKALE DKG uses a random number generator provided by Intel® SGX.
 -   SKALE DKG uses Intel® SGX server to store account and BLS keys and all the data related to DKG process (e.g. *secretKeyContribution*, *verificationVector*, *disposableKeys*).
--   SKALE DKG uses TLS certificate on the server side to provide secure connection between nodes and SGX-server.
+-   SKALE DKG uses TLS certificate on the server side to provide secure connection between nodes and SGX server.
 On the client side SSL certificate is required.
 -   SKALE DKG uses elliptic curve *alt_bn128* provided by [libff](https://github.com/scipr-lab/libff) and used in Ethereum’s [libsnark](https://github.com/ethereum/aleth/blob/master/libdevcrypto/LibSnark.h).